pmboutet/flowai-n8n-elestio/README.md

 Both services share the `./shared` volume for file exchange.

+## Benefits of Environment Variables

+✅ **No files to manage on server**
+✅ **Secure credential storage**
+✅ **Easy credential rotation**
+✅ **Fully Git-managed deployment**
+✅ **Zero manual configuration**

 ## Troubleshooting

+Common errors and solutions:

-If you get "GITHUB_TOKEN environment variable not set" error:
+1. **"GITHUB_TOKEN environment variable not set"**
-1. Check that the environment variable is properly set in Elestio
+   - Set the GitHub token in Elestio environment variables
-2. Restart your service after adding the environment variable
+   - Restart the service after adding variables
-3. The token should have repo access permissions

-## Security Notes
+2. **"GOOGLE_CREDENTIALS_JSON environment variable not set"**
+   - Set the complete Google service account JSON in Elestio
+   - Make sure it's the full JSON content, not just a file path

+3. **Authentication errors**
-- GitHub token is stored securely as environment variable
+   - Verify your GitHub token has repo access
-- Google credentials are not versioned in Git
+   - Verify your Google credentials are valid and have the right APIs enabled
-- All sensitive data is properly excluded from repository